raspberrypi/documentation/remote-access/ftp.md

 ## More Detailed Configurations:

 The configuration of Pure-FTPd is simple and intuitive.
-The administrator only needs to define the necessary settings by making files with option names, like `ChrootEveryone`, and type `yes` stored in the directory `/etc/pure-ftpd/conf`, if all FTP users are to be locked in their FTP home directory (`/home/pi/FTP`).
+The administrator only needs to define the necessary settings by making files with option names, like `ChrootEveryone`, and typing `yes`, then storing in the directory `/etc/pure-ftpd/conf`, if all FTP users are to be locked in their FTP home directory (`/home/pi/FTP`).
 Here are some recommended settings:

 ```bash
 sudo nano /etc/pure-ftpd/conf/ChrootEveryone